Last updated June 02, 2026

 - Reduce server resources needed for a given number of clients.

-when creating temporary tables causes them to be automatically dropped when the creating transaction finishes. - You can’t pass certain connection parameters, including
+ON COMMIT DROPwhen creating temporary tables automatically drops them when the creating transaction finishes. - You can’t pass certain connection parameters, including

-For a full list of session state features and operations that aren’t supported when using transaction pooling see PgBouncer’s list.
+For a full list of session state features and operations that transaction pooling doesn’t support, see PgBouncer’s list.

 Session Pooling Mode

-Here server connection assignments to clients last for the lifetime of the client connections.
-This seems the same as not using a connection pooler at all but there’s an important difference: server connections aren’t destroyed when an assigned client disconnects.
-When a client disconnects the pooler will:
+With session pooling mode, server connection assignments to clients last for the lifetime of the client connections.
+This process seems similar to not using a connection pooler at all but the difference is that when an assigned client disconnects, it doesn’t destroy server connections.
+When a client disconnects the pooler, it:

-- Clear any session state changes made by the client.
+- Clears any session state changes made by the client.

-- Return the server connection to the pool for use by another client.
+- Returns the server connection to the pool for use by another client.

-- Session pooling reduces time spent waiting for server to create new connection processes when clients connect.
+- Session pooling reduces the overhead and time spent creating new server connection processes when clients connect.

-- Many ORMs and application frameworks provide session pooling via their built-in connection pools (for example, Ruby on Rails).
+- Many ORMs and app frameworks provide session pooling via their built-in connection pools (for example, Ruby on Rails).

-- Because server connection assignments last for the lifetime of the assigned client connection, the number of active client connections is still limited by the server’s connection limit.
+- Because server connection assignments last for the lifetime of the assigned client connection, the number of active client connections still follows the server’s connection limit.

-- Before using PgBouncer for session pooling be sure to check your chosen application framework and/or ORM to see if it has a session pool.
+- Before using PgBouncer for session pooling, verify if your selected app framework or ORM uses a session pool.

 - You can’t pass certain connection parameters, including